TomaszKr/Pesel/README.md

-# Validation Pesel
+# Pesel
-Check it is correct number Pesel
+Object Pesel
+PESEL mean Personal Identificator for Poland

 [![Build Status](https://travis-ci.org/TomaszKr/Pesel.svg?branch=master)](https://travis-ci.org/TomaszKr/Pesel)

 ## Getting Started

-Used this validation for everytime when your project has number PESEL and you must valiadtion it.
+Used this object for everytime when your project has number PESEL and you must valiadtion it.

 ### Required